OpenEvalProject/evals/manuscripts/elife-87442/v1/manuscript.md

 In line with the above findings, swap error was higher in the MS population.
 In the high memory load condition, swap error was significantly different between groups (F(2,114) = 7.11, p<0.002) and bar orders (F(2,114) = 31.05, p<10–11, Figure 3C).
 No significant interaction was observed between group and bar order (F(4,114) = 1.45, p=0.22).
 Swap error was lower in healthy control (0.07 ± 0.06) than in both RRMS (0.11 ± 0.09, p<0.05) and SPMS patients (0.14 ± 0.09, p<0.002).
 There was no significant difference in swap error between RRMS and SPMS (p=0.41).
 After adjusting for gender, age, years of education, and cognitive ability, the group’s effect on swap error remained significant (Supplementary file 3).
 Moreover, while in the high memory load condition the uniform response proportion was different between groups (F(2,114) = 5.50, p<0.006, Figure 3D), no such differences were observed between bar orders (F(2,114) = 0.81, p=0.45) or the interaction between them (F(4,114) = 0.18, p=0.95).
 Post hoc analysis revealed that uniform proportion was lower in healthy control (0.05 ± 0.08) than both RRMS (0.09 ± 0.08, p<0.03) and SPMS (0.10 ± 0.08, p<0.02).
 Moreover, there was no significant difference in uniform response proportion between RRMS and SPMS groups (p=0.95).
 Additionally, although after adjusting for gender, the effect of group on uniform proportion remained significant, adding age, years of education, or cognitive ability made this effect insignificant (Supplementary file 3).
 The result of uniform response proportion in the low memory load condition is mathematically same as the target proportion (uniform proportion = 1 – target proportion, since there was no swap error in the 1 bar condition).

-## Dissociable function of MGL and sequential paradigms
+### Dissociable function of MGL and sequential paradigms

 The classifying ability of MGL and sequential paradigms in differentiating healthy control from MS patients was assessed based on recall error parameters using the receiver operating characteristic (ROC) analysis (Figure 4A–C).
 The accuracy of MGL and sequential paradigms with 3 bar and 1 bar in differentiating MS patients from healthy participants was 80% (Figure 4A), 83.4% (Figure 4B), and 86.2% (Figure 4C), respectively.
 A closer look at Figure 2A, D and G suggested that these paradigms differentiate MS and healthy control with distinct patterns.
 Hence, we separately applied ROC analysis to healthy control vs. RRMS, healthy control vs. SPMS, and RRMS vs. SPMS for MGL (Figure 4D) and sequential paradigms with 3 bar (Figure 4E) and 1 bar (Figure 4F).
 While the MGL paradigm had good performance in differentiating SPMS from healthy control (90.1%) and SPMS from RRMS (84.7%), it had poor ability in distinguishing healthy control from RRMS (64.1%, Figure 4D).
 Accordingly, although the 3 bar paradigm also had good accuracy in differentiating healthy control from SPMS (88.4%) and better results (compared to MGL) in discriminating healthy control from RRMS (79.3%), it did a poor job in discriminating MS subtypes (62%, Figure 4E).
 Complementary to the above findings, the 1 bar paradigm showed an in-between pattern of results.
 The 1 bar paradigm accurately discriminates healthy control from SPMS (94.4%), while it also performed well in differentiating healthy control from RRMS (79.6%).
 However, compared to MGL, it had a weaker ability to discriminate MS subtypes (72.3%, Figure 4F).

 ![Figure 4.](https://cdn.elifesciences.org/articles/87442/elife-87442-fig4-v1.jpg)

 **Figure 4.:** Receiver operating characteristic (ROC) curve demonstrated the accuracy of (A) memory-guided localization (MGL) and sequential paradigms with (B) 3 bar and (C) 1 bar in distinguishing healthy control from MS patients.
-The precision of these paradigms in dissociating healthy control from MS subtypes (relapsing-remitting MS [RRMS] and secondary progressive MS [SPMS]) and MS subtypes from each other is represented as the area under the curve (AUC) for (D) MGL and sequential paradigms with (E) 3 bar and (F) 1 bar.Figure 4—source data 1.Figure 4.
+The precision of these paradigms in dissociating healthy control from MS subtypes (relapsing-remitting MS [RRMS] and secondary progressive MS [SPMS]) and MS subtypes from each other is represented as the area under the curve (AUC) for (D) MGL and sequential paradigms with (E) 3 bar and (F) 1 bar.

 ## Discussion